fuzzywalrus/cssfiltergenerator.com/README.md

 ###Setting up

 This project requires Node JS/Grunt.
 For more info see, [nodejs.org](https://nodejs.org/en/)[gruntjs.com/](http://gruntjs.com/) and assumes basic terminal usage.

-This project by default is configured to use cssgradientgenerator.lvh.me to the root directory, in order to use browserSync.
+This project by default is configured to use cssgradientgenerator.lvh.me to the root directory, in order to use BrowserSync.
 Configure this in your apache vhosts, MAMP/LAMP or any program you use to manage your virtual hosts.

-Go to the _build/ directory, and run npm install to install the necessary grunt packages. from the _build/ directory run grunt
+Go to the _build/ directory, and run npm install to install the necessary grunt packages. from the _build/ directory run grunt.

+Grunt is configured to handle JS concat, uglify, and minification for buildsbuilds, some JSlinting, Sass (using libsass) builds with source maps and minification, and BrowserSync to inject CSS changes / reload for Javascript / HTML changes and for testing on multiple devices.